About Tumtum

 Economy & Demographics

-The local economy of Tumtum has been historically dominated by the timber and agriculture industries, which have long been integral to the region's economic landscape.
+The local economy of Tumtum has been historically dominated by the timber and agriculture industries, which have long been integral to the region's economy.
 Today, many residents find employment at the nearby Colville National Forest, where they work in forestry management, timber harvesting, and related services.
-Additionally, the area's fertile farmland supports a thriving agricultural sector, with local farmers and producers supplying a variety of crops and livestock to regional markets.
+The area's fertile farmland supports a thriving agricultural sector, with local farmers and producers supplying a variety of crops and livestock to regional markets.

 While Tumtum may not boast the same level of economic diversity as larger Washington cities, its close-knit community and natural resources continue to provide a stable foundation for the local economy.